-We believe the SmartThings v3 is a very capable device and so we recommend it as your main hardware smart hub.
+We believe the samsung smartthings hub v3 & v4 are very capable devices and so we recommend these as your main hardware smart hub.
 Samsung offers a series of other devices under the SmartThings brand in case you want avoid compatibility issues.
 Some users have complained about experiencing a challenging setup process, but if you are comfortable setting up technology devices you shouldn’t have a major problem.

 However, we suggest staying away from SmartApps if you are concerned about security.
 These apps are made by third-parties (not Samsung) so you open yourself to unknown vulnerabilities.

 - Works with a wide variety of devices: Z-Wave, Zigbee, Wi-Fi – many officially supported products